 - Salt to taste

 - First thing first, rinse the chillies, onion, tomato, spring leaves and garlic.

-- Now add the water, oil, salt and cheeses on top.
+- Add water, oil, salt and cheeses on top.
 Cover and cook for 3-5 minutes on high flame.

-- After continous cooking for 3-5 minutes, turn off the flame and let them sit for 1-2 minutes without any touching.
+- Then turn off the flame and let them sit for 1-2 minutes without any touching.

 - Finally, give a thorough mix and check the salt. if less add and stir and serve with rice,roti/tortilla, puri and so on.

 - If you are a spicy lover you could use more quantity chilli and vice versa.